Infertility is when you cannot get pregnant after having unprotected, regular sex for six months to one year, depending on your age.

-- Noting when your menstrual period begins
+Track when your menstrual period begins.

-- Noting when you have sexual intercourse
+Note when you have sex.

-Taking Your Basal Body Temperature
+Taking Your Temperature

-Monitoring a woman's basal body temperature -- or BBT -- has been a time-honored way of charting and predicting ovulation, and it's helped many women get pregnant.
-However, recent research has shown that it may not be as effective as experts previously thought.
+Checking basal body temperature is a long-established way to predict when you ovulate, and it's helped many women get pregnant.
+But recent research has shown that it may not work as well as experts previously thought.

-During ovulation, your body releases the hormone progesterone, which results in a slightly raised temperature a day or two after ovulation -- usually by 0.5 degrees.
-Your temperature will probably stay elevated until your next cycle begins.
-If you become pregnant during that cycle, your temperature will stay elevated beyond that.
+During ovulation, your body releases the hormone progesterone, which brings on a slightly raised temperature a day or two later -- usually by 0.5 degrees.
+Your temperature will probably stay high until your next cycle begins.
+If you become pregnant during that cycle, your temperature will stay up beyond that